UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

 5. A prompt will appear to upgrade the workspace, click **Upgrade**.
 In the new blade, click **Upgrade** again.

-6. Upon refreshing the page, the prompt will disappear and the workspace will begin showing usage analytics for the VMs you have enabled **Azure Monitor for VMs** on.
+6. Upon refreshing the page, the prompt will disappear and the workspace will begin showing usage analytics for the VMs you've enabled **Azure Monitor for VMs** on.

     > [!NOTE]
     > It can take between 30 minutes and 6 hours for the dashboard to display updated data from Azure Monitor enabled VMs.